Skip to main content

 • Goods lifts and service lifts

-• Dumbwaiters, document lifts, or food lifts
+• Dumbwaiters, document lifts, and food lifts

 • Vehicle inspection pit lifts and vehicle hoists

-3. Lifting Accessories
+3. Lifting accessories

 A common source of confusion arises when a piece of machinery has a lifting function as just one capability among several.